-Arlin is a freelance mental health writer and research consultant with a background in clinical psychology.
+Arlin has addressed the struggles faced by those with social anxiety disorder — and the people in their lives — here at About.com since 2007.
 She has a keen understanding of the difficulties faced by those with social anxiety disorder (SAD) and a desire to make a difference in their lives.

-Arlin has worked in a variety of mental health and research settings in Ontario, Canada including the cognitive-behavioral therapy unit at the Centre for Addiction and Mental Health (CAMH), Multi-Health Systems (MHS, a psychological test publisher), the psychology department at the University of Western Ontario and the Thames Valley District School Board.
-During her employment, Arlin gained experienced in the diagnosis and assessment of a range of psychological disorders.
-She served as substantive editor for the development of the Multi-Dimensional Anxiety Scale (MASC) and Children's Depression Inventory (CDI), and was the assistant editor of the Journal of Attention Disorders for two years.
+Arlin has worked in a variety of mental health and research settings in Ontario, Canada including the cognitive-behavioral therapy unit at the Centre for Addiction and Mental Health, Multi-Health Systems (a psychological test publisher), the psychology department at the University of Western Ontario and the Thames Valley District School Board.
+Arlin was also the assistant editor of the Journal of Attention Disorders for two years.

 Arlin holds a BA in Psychology from the University of Western Ontario and an MA in Clinical Psychology from York University.